New branding and website for Community Land Trust

 "In spite of the unique challenges posed by coronavirus, the video shoot was a huge success.
 We were able to tell the story of Leiston and its residents in their own words and get a sense of the local pride people felt for their town."

 The video team were based out of the Long Shop Museum in Leiston.
 Interviewees dropped by throughout the course of the morning to talk about their unique perspectives on the town of Leiston and its proposed regeneration.
-All interviews were conducted at a safe social distance due to COVID-19 measures.
-We spoke to stalwarts of the community such as long-standing butchers Ernie and Chris, and manager of the Leiston Film Theatre, Wayne.
-We were delighted by how articulate and enthusiastic participants were in the entire shoot: their genuine love for their town came across beautifully on film.
+Conducting interviews at a safe social distance due to COVID-19 we spoke to stalwarts of the community such as long-standing butchers Ernie and Chris, and manager of the Leiston Film Theatre, Wayne.
+We were delighted by how articulate and enthusiastic participants were in the entire shoot: their genuine love for their town came across beautifully.
 The afternoon consisted of visiting key locations in and around the town, including the newly developed leisure centre, Sizewell Beach, and the imposing ruins of Leiston Abbey.